pbloem/cleartxt/README.md

  * You may know that the passwords are stored properly, but the user doesn't.
 A reset link makes it easier for users to trust your security practices.

-Finally, the fact that your sending out passwords, still shows you're implementing user management _yourself_.
+Finally, the fact that you're sending out passwords still shows **you're implementing user management _yourself_**.
+It's unlikely that you're getting exactly right.
 Are you salting your hashes?
-Are you using a strong hashing algorithm (not MD5, not SHA-1).
+Are you using a strong hashing algorithm (not MD5, not SHA-1)?
 [Here's a good overview of most things you need to think about], but really, for something this complicated, you don't want to reinvent the wheel.

 ## I have more questions.